wikimedia/mediawiki-extensions-Lingo/README.md

 * `$wgexLingoPage` to specify the name of the terminology page
   Example: `$wgexLingoPage = 'Glossary'`;

 * `$wgexLingoDisplayOnce` to specify that each term should be annotated only once per page
   Example: `$wgexLingoDisplayOnce = true`;

 * `$wgexLingoUseNamespaces` to specify what namespaces should or should not be used
   Example: `$wgexLingoUseNamespaces[NS_TALK] = false`;

-If you want to use these settings, just include them in LocalSettings.php AFTER the require_once("$IP/extensions/Lingo/Lingo.php");
+If you want to use these settings, just include them in LocalSettings.php.

 ## Usage